-The football off season is an important season for athletes.
+The football off-season is an important season for athletes.
 Football is a unique sport where players can’t just show up and play.
-They need to be well conditioned physically and prepped mentally to minimize mistakes on the football field.
+They need to be well-conditioned physically and prepped mentally to minimize mistakes on the football field.

-Training for football can be strenuous.
+Football training can be strenuous.
 Constantly putting the body through stress and rehabilitating muscles to ensure they’re flexible and well nurtured.

-Here are a few ways to enhance your football off season workouts.
+Here are a few ways to enhance your football off-season workouts.

 Competition breeds champions.
-It’s the lifeblood of every team whether it’s the fourth quarter or off-season.
-Competition in the off-season is a necessity
+It’s the lifeblood of every team, whether it’s the fourth quarter or off-season.
+Competition in the off-season is a necessity.

-There are a few basic ways to create competition throughout the offseasons:
+There are a few basic ways to create competition throughout the off-seasons:

 - Create teams and combine the total weight

-- As Coach Grayvold mentioned on our podcast, each grade is their own team and they compete against each other at the end of the workout.
-Coach gave an example of a tug of war contest, sprints etc. It encourages players to get other peers to join, or they’ll lose drastically.
+- As Coach Grayvold mentioned on our podcast, each grade is their own team, and they compete against each other at the end of the workout.
+Coach gave an example of a tug of war contest, sprints, etc. It encourages players to get other peers to join, or they’ll lose drastically.

 Accountability Among The Team

 The problem lies with both big/small programs is actually getting players to a workout.
-Accountability among the older players is what drives the younger players to attend the workouts.
+Accountability among the older players is what drives, the younger players to attend the workouts.

 Coaches will often have a competition where players can earn “points” for attendance.
-Enough points, players can earn meals, t-shirts, shorts and more!
+Enough points; players can earn meals, t-shirts, shorts, and more!
 All depending on the team’s budget.

 Track Off Season Lifts

-If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout on excel which can be used to track player progress.
+If coaches don’t want to spend the money on off-season programs, we recommend creating a paper workout on excel, which can track player progress.

 Track Weight/Body Fat